vickydevo/PMKK-DEVOPS/Classes/week7/jenkins/node_webhook.md

     - Or **Let me select individual events** and choose specific events like `push` and `pull_request`.
 - Click **Add Webhook** to save the configuration.

-### 3. Configure Jenkins Pipeline Job to Use the Webhook.
+### 3. Configure Jenkins Pipeline Job to Use the Webhook
 - In Jenkins, create or configure a pipeline job.
 - Under the **Build Triggers** section, enable **GitHub hook trigger for GITScm polling** (or the equivalent for your Git provider).